 Furthermore, campaigners said there has been a “deafening silence” from the FCA on help for Mortgage Prisoners and some could now be faced with having to sell their homes or have them reposessed.

-More than 750,000 households are at risk of default following today’s announcement that the base rate has risen to four percent today, according to the Financial Conduct Authority (FCA).
+More than 750,000 households are at risk of mortgage default following today’s announcement that the base rate has risen to four percent today, according to the Financial Conduct Authority (FCA).

-Today’s rise – an increase of 0.5 percent – puts the Bank of England’sinterest rates at its highest level since the 2008 financial crisis.
+Today’s rise – an increase of 0.5 percent – puts the Bank of England’s interest rates at its highest level since the 2008 financial crisis.

 Following the hike, the average mortgage borrower can expect to pay an extra £52 per month.